Data analysis custom modules for ComfyUI - Use Pandas & Matplotlib from within ComfyUI

 <hr>

-ComfyUI-Data-Analysis is a custom module for analyzing data using Pandas and Matplotlib within ComfyUI.
+ComfyUI-Data-Analysis is an extension for ComfyUI that provides custom nodes for data analysis using Pandas, Seaborn, and Matplotlib within ComfyUI.

 Note: GPU is not required to run this custom module.